DTasev/playground-mIYV9kJ5/markdowns/welcome.md

 ## When to use it?

-When you must guarantee that a resource:
+When you **must** guarantee that a resource:
-- must only be accessed once by an instance
+- is only be accessed once by an instance
-- must be updated by the instance that accessed it
+- is updated by the instance that accessed it

 ## Implementation